Chandrayaan-3: In-situ temperature measurements

-The ChaSTE probe penetrated into the lunar soil to carryout measurements for the entire duration of the mission.
-ChaSTE in-situ measurements were carried out for a significant fraction of a lunar day (~8 AM - 4 PM Local time at the Moon) i.e. approximately 10 Earth days (i.e. from 24 Aug. - 2 Sept.
+The ChaSTE probe penetrated into the lunar soil to carry out measurements for the entire duration of the mission.
+ChaSTE in-situ measurements were carried out for a significant fraction of a lunar day (~8 AM – 4 PM Local time at the Moon) i.e. approximately 10 Earth days (i.e. from 24 Aug. – 2 Sept.
 2023) at an interval of about a second.